 While moringa and CBD for sleep are safe for most individuals, some people may experience an unexpected reaction, as this occurs with all moringa supplements.
 For this reason, it’s always best to consult a doctor if you think CBD + moringa is right for you.

 CBD and moringa share complementary qualities suited for a variety of ailments, but the way in which it may help regulate sleep is especially intriguing, because they both help with sleep in different ways, which could grant you a more well-rounded sleep aid.

-While the best method depends on the individual, taking CBD and/or moringa under the tongue and allowing it to absorb without swallowing, which is known as sublingual absorption, may be the easiest, most effective method for a good night’s sleep.
+While the best method depends on the individual, taking Moringa CBD for sleep under the tongue and allowing it to absorb without swallowing, which is known as sublingual absorption, may be the easiest, most effective method for a good night’s sleep.

-CBD may be able to assist with sleep apnea by relaxing the tissue of the throat, though further research still needs to be conducted.
+Moringa CBD for sleep may be able to assist with sleep apnea by relaxing the tissue of the throat, though further research still needs to be conducted.

-This depends considerably on the way the moringa+CBD is ingested.
+This depends considerably on the way the Moringa CBD for sleep is ingested.
 If using an orally-ingested product like drops or capsules, for example, the window of time is roughly 30 minutes to an hour before bedtime.